Diarmuid P. O'Donoghue, BSc, PGDHE, MSc, PhD,

 Phone: (+353) 1 708 3851

 I am a member of the Cognitive Science Research Group research group focused on Naturally Inspired Computing.
 My specific areas of interest are 1) Analogical reasoning, computational modelling of Analogy, computational craetivity, conceptual blending, visuo-spatial analogies, geometric analogies.
-2) Evolutionary Algorithms focusing on ancestral (non-Mendelian) techniques for optimisation and constraint handling.
+2) Evolutionary Algorithms focusing on ancestral (Extra-Mendelian) techniques for optimisation and constraint handling.
 I am also interested in science, education and cognitively aware approaches to creativity.